Find textbooks, readings, DVDs, and other items placed on Reserve by your course instructor.

 Placing an Item on Reserve

-Commercially rented items (i.e. DVDs from Netflix or Blockbuster) or ILL materials (that belong to another institution) cannot be placed on Reserve.
+Commercially rented items (i.e. DVDs from Netflix) or Interlibrary loaned materials (that belong to another institution) cannot be placed on Reserve.
 Photocopied articles to be placed on Reserve must meet copyright guidelines (see below).

 Links to Articles